nepali-programmer/event-manager/README.md

 ## Event App Backend & Admin Section

-There is no additional steps to run this project.
+There are no additional steps to running this project.
 Sqlite database and .env file are also included in this project for ease of testing.

 ### Running project